Artin0123/gemini-image-mcp-server/README.md

 **Path conversion is the responsibility of the AI assistant (or its execution environment).** The server will try to interpret the received path as is, applying basic security checks.

+Local files must live under the server's workspace root (the directory where the process starts, after resolving symlinks).
+Start the server from the folder that contains the media you want to expose, or restructure your project so relevant assets sit beneath that directory.

 ### Note: Type Errors During Build

 When running `npm run build`, you may see an error (TS7016) about missing TypeScript type definitions for the `mime-types` module.